Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 - **Service account impersonation URL:** Used only if you’ve configured your workpool to use a service account impersonation for accessing your BigQuery resources (as opposed to granting the workpool direct resource access to the BigQuery resources).
     Example: `https://iamcredentials.googleapis.com/v1/projects/-/serviceAccounts<serviceaccountemail>:generateAccessToken`

-If you don’t already have a job based on the deployment environment with a connection set up to use WIF, you should create one now.
+If you don’t already have a job based on the deployment environment with a connection set up for WIF, you should create one now.
 Once you’ve configured it with the preferred settings, run the job.

 ## FAQs